Anaesthesia exams

 |

-The SAQ and the MCQ papers are held on a Friday, in the morning and afternoon respectively, with the medical vivas on the following day.
+The SAQ and the MCQ exam are held on the same day with the medical vivas held on alternate days with the anaesthetic vivas.

 Requirements for passing the final exam

-Candidates will be invited to attend the second part (the anaesthetic vivas) if they get:
+Candidates will be invited to attend the medical and anaesthetic vivas if they get:

 - A mark of at least 40 per cent in the multiple choice exam (MCQ) and

-- A mark of at least 40 per cent in the short answer exam (SAQ) and
+- A mark of at least 40 per cent in the short answer exam (SAQ).

-We'll confirm eligibility to attend the anaesthesia viva approximately three weeks before.
+We'll confirm eligibility to attend the medical and anaesthesia vivas approximately three weeks before.

 Candidates must achieve: